canro91/canro91.github.io/_posts/2022-04-11-DistributedCacheWithNCache.md

 Notice, we continued to use the same cache name: `demoCache`.
 And, also we relied on a `Deconstruct` method to have the `builder` and `services` variables deconstructed.
 I took this idea from Khalid Abuhakmeh's [Adding Clarity To .NET Minimal Hosting APIs](https://khalidabuhakmeh.com/adding-clarity-to-dotnet-minimal-hosting).

-Back in the `SettingsService`, we can use the `IDistributedCache` interface injected into the constructor and the extension methods in the `DistributedCacheExtensions` class.
+Back in the `SlowService`, we can use the `IDistributedCache` interface injected into the constructor and the extension methods in the `DistributedCacheExtensions` class.
 Like this,

 ```csharp
 using DistributedCacheWithNCache.Responses;